-- In 2016, Stockholm University was ranked 3rd best in the world in driving environmental awareness in by the Times Higher Education
+In 2016, Stockholm University was ranked 3rd best in the world in driving environmental awareness by the Times Higher Education.

-A Master’s programme in Environmental Science covers two years and starts with a mandatory course discussing the global environmental challenges of the world.
+A Master of Science in Environmental Science covers two years and starts with a mandatory course discussing the global environmental challenges of the world.
 What follows depends on your interests: climate-related topics, biogeochemistry or environmental chemistry and toxicology.
 During the second year, you can opt for 30 credits in courses within your field or in other subject areas and a 30-credit, 45-credit or 60-credit thesis project.

-A Master’s degree in Environmental Science from Stockholm University prepares you for a successful Ph.D. education, research career, as well as for stimulating careers in environmental management and consulting in private or governmental sectors anywhere in the world.
+A Master of Science in Environmental Science from Stockholm University prepares you for a successful Ph.D. education, research career, as well as for stimulating careers in environmental management and consulting in private or governmental sectors anywhere in the world.
 Environmental Scientists are needed in numerous sectors of society, for example as environmental or sustainability specialists in the private sector and at Non-Governmental- Organisations (NGOs), as well as at government agencies.